monome/docs/norns/study-4b.md

 end
 ```

 Behold, arc is simply lighting up an LED in response to encoder changes.
+Boring, perhaps, but the road to exciting things is paved with boring things.

-Note a few things:
+Note:

 - `a:all(val)` sets the level of every LED on every ring to a provided value.
 In our example, we're using it to clear all the rings by providing an argument of `0`.
 - `a:led(ring, led, val)` sets the level of a specific LED on a specific ring.
 In our example, we're using it to draw the current position.